kamarada/guia-opensuse/codecs.md

 ---
 layout: default
 title: 13.
-Multimedia Codecs - Install Support for restricted codecs including MP3, DVD, WMA, WMV, MOV etc.
+Codecs multimídia - instale suporte para codecs restritos como MP3, DVD, WMA, WMV, MOV, etc. no openSUSE
 permalink: codecs
 ---

-# 13. Multimedia Codecs
+# 13. Codecs multimídia

 This chapter describes two different methods for installing the packages needed to playback most multimedia formats - including MP3, DVDs etc., with the default media player VLC as well as playing online videos in Firefox.
 You can use manual 1-click installation or use the command line - whichever method you prefer.